B1) PCFG

 The sum is 1.2 — this is not a valid probability distribution.
 Concretely, three things can happen depending on the system used:

-1. Implicit renormalization: the system divides each weight by the total sum, giving P(A) = 0.7/1.2 ≈ 0.583 and P(B) = 0.5/1.2 ≈ 0.417.
-This works in practice, but the probabilities “declared” by the grammar’s author no longer correspond to what is actually applied — a source of confusion.
+- Implicit renormalization: the system divides each weight by the total sum, giving $P(A) = 0.7/1.2 \approx 0.583$ and $P(B) = 0.5/1.2 \approx 0.417$.
+This works in practice, but the probabilities “declared” by the grammar author no longer correspond to what is actually applied — a source of confusion.

-1. Naive use: the system draws a random number between 0 and 1 and iterates through the rules.
-If the sum exceeds 1 (as here, 1.2), the last rule “overflows” the [0, 1] segment: B should cover the interval [0.7, 1.2], but draws never exceed 1, so its effective probability drops to 0.3 instead of 0.5.
-Inverseley, if the sum is less than 1 (e.g., 0.3 + 0.4 = 0.7), there is a “dead zone” of 30% where no rule is selected — the derivation silently fails.
+- Naive usage: the system draws a random number between 0 and 1 and iterates through the rules.
+If the sum exceeds 1 (as here, 1.2), the last rule “overflows” the $[0, 1]$ segment: B should cover the interval $[0.7, 1.2]$, but the draws never exceed 1, so its effective probability falls to 0.3 instead of 0.5.
+Conversely, if the sum is less than 1 (for example $0.3 + 0.4 = 0.7$), there is a “dead” zone of 30% where no rule is selected — the derivation fails silently.
 In both cases, the actual behavior diverges from the composer’s intention.

 In formal theory, only option 1 is correct: a PCFG requires normalization.
-BP3, as we will see, chooses option 2 — but explicitly assumes it by design.
+BP3, as we will see, chooses option 2 — but assumes it explicitly.

 BP3 (Bol Processor) also uses weights to choose between rules, but with fundamental differences.

 Note: BP3 does not use probabilities between 0 and 1 like PCFGs.
 It uses weights — arbitrary positive integers that express relative importance.
-BP3 is responsible for automatically normalizing them into probabilities at runtime (option 2 of the counter-example above, but assumed by design).
+BP3 takes care of automatically normalizing them into probabilities at runtime (option 2 of the counter-example above, but assumed by design).

 gram#1[1] S → <3> A